2301 Plastic Surgery: Michael A. Bogdan, MD, FACS

 Anchor Incision Breast Lift

 The anchor-shaped mastopexy corrects the greatest degree of ptosis and is the most commonly used technique.
 It utilizes the same incision as the vertical mastopexy but adds a curved incision along the underside of the breast, resulting in the anchor shape.
 Through the more extensive incisions, more skin and breast tissue are removed, resulting in the greater degree of lifting and shaping that many breast lift patients require.
+The resulting scar is the same as for the lollipop breast lift but also includes an incision that runs horizontally along the inframammary fold.

 The anchor incision lift: